jacquetc/skribisto/README.md

 The binder tree is **organisational only**.
-A book's real structure is a state machine over the flat, ordered stream of items, driven by two typed axes: a `role` (Folder or Item, purely a UI concern) and a composable `sub_role` (Book, Part, Chapter, Scene, ChapterScene, Note, Text).
+A book's real structure is a state machine over the flat, ordered stream of items, driven by two typed axes: a `role` (Folder or Item, purely a UI concern) and a composable `sub_role` (Book, Part, Scene, ChapterScene, Note, Text, Paratext, BookBegin, BookEnd and None).
+There is no `Chapter` variant: a chapter is a UI-level composite that resolves to a folder or a flat row depending on `Work.chapter_mode`.
 Text is explicit: each content row carries its own role, be it scene text, note text, synopsis or title.
 The valid combinations live in a single table, in `crates/skribisto_model`, which drives backend validation, the "＋ Create" menu and the editor panes alike.
 Anything absent from that table is invalid by construction.

 ### The project format